appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/data-theorem-mobile-secure.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Data Theorem Mobile Secure** step vary depending on the platform and are listed below:
+Before running the **Data Theorem Mobile Secure** step, you must complete certain prerequisites, as detailed in the table below:

 #### For Android (Java / Kotlin and React Native)